libp2p/specs/connections/stream-migration.md

 ## Who moves the stream

-For simplicity and to avoid handling edge cases (what if both peers try migrating at the same time?), the node with the lower peer id is responsible for initiating stream migration (either node can start and label a stream).
+This protocol makes no assumption on which node starts the migration.
+Either node may start the migration.
+However extensions to this protocol may want to designate a single node to start the migration (i.e. picking the node with the lowest peer id).

 ## Picking the best connection